-1 Abstract:
+Abstract:

-Planning multistage implementation plans-(i.e., or roadmaps), from-based on the spatial distribution of a best management practices (BMPs) scenario is essential for achieving watershed management goals under realistic conditions, such as stepwise investment plans that involve multiple stakeholders, including investors, economic and environmental beneficiaries.
-The state-of-the-art BMP roadmap scenario optimization method can address this need for optimization need but is over-specialized and complex to non-expert stakeholders.
-This study designed a user-friendly web-based participatory watershed planning system to assist a diverse group of stakeholders in reaching a consensus on optimalized roadmaps.
-The participatory process of stakeholders includes iteratively proposing stepwise investment constraints, submitting roadmap optimization tasks, analyzing spatiotemporal results from multiple perspectives, and selecting preferred roadmap(s).
-The proposed system design separates the participatory process of non-expert stakeholders from the specialized modeling process of constructing simulation-optimization tools for BMP roadmaps, which is done in advance by professional modelers and encapsulated as webservices on the server side.
-The webservices expose few but a small set of essential parameters to lower barriers to use.
-The interactively participatory process is presented to stakeholders through web browsers with an easy-to-use interfaces.
-The system design was evaluated by implementinged and demonstrated in an agricultural watershed planning system case study for soil erosion reduction and conducting.
-A a role-playing experiment was designed to involving three groups of simulate multiple

-24 stakeholders with different standpoints positions in proposing investment 25 constraints during the participatory process and reaching a consensus.
-The 26 experimental results show that the optimal roadmap sets exhibit progressive 27 improvements across three-round optimizations started by different stakeholders, 28 effectively capturing the varying perspectives of stakeholders and facilitating 29 consensus-building among them the participatory process of multi-stakeholders 30 can effectively improve the comprehensive effectiveness of agreed upon 31 roadmap(s).
-The idea of system design and example implementation can serve 32 asprovide a valuable reference for developing related the ease-to-use user-friendly 33 design for related environmental decision support systems.
-34 Keywords:
+Planning multistage implementation plans, or roadmaps, based on the spatial distribution of a best management practice (BMP) scenario is essential for achieving watershed management goals under realistic conditions, such as stepwise investment plans that involve multiple stakeholders, including investors, economic and environmental beneficiaries.
+The state-of-the-art BMP roadmap optimization method can address this need for optimization but is over-specialized and complex to non-expert stakeholders.
+This study designed a user-friendly webbased participatory watershed planning system to assist a diverse group of stakeholders in reaching a consensus on optimal roadmaps.
+The participatory process of stakeholders includes iteratively proposing stepwise investment constraints, submitting roadmap optimization tasks, analyzing spatiotemporal results from multiple perspectives, and selecting preferred roadmaps.
+The proposed system design separates the participatory process of non-expert stakeholders from the specialized modeling process of constructing simulationoptimization tools for BMP roadmaps, which is done in advance by professional modelers and encapsulated as webservices on the server side.
+The webservices expose a small set of essential parameters to lower barriers to use.
+The interactive participatory process is presented to stakeholders through web browsers with an easy-to-use interface.
+The system design was evaluated by implementing an agricultural watershed planning system for soil erosion reduction and conducting a role-playing experiment involving three groups of stakeholders with different standpoints in proposing investment constraints.
+The experimental results show that the optimal roadmap sets exhibit progressive improvements across threeround optimizations started by different stakeholders, effectively capturing the varying perspectives of stakeholders and facilitating consensus-building among them.
+The idea of system design and example implementation can serve as a valuable reference for developing related user-friendly environmental decision support systems.